 Best Astronomy Lessons & Activities

 The number of astronomy lessons and activities is nearly as infinite as the cosmos themselves!

-April is Global Astronomy Month, but with the seemingly endless stream of new discoveries being made by astronomers, there is no shortage of opportunities to engage students in STEM topics as well as the study of celestial objects, from observing distant stars and galaxies to searching for exoplanets and even black holes.
+April is Global Astronomy Month, and with the seemingly endless stream of new discoveries being made by astronomers, there is no shortage of opportunities to engage students in STEM topics as well as the study of celestial objects, from observing distant stars and galaxies to searching for exoplanets and even black holes.

+Best Astronomy Lessons & Activities